TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 and the CI runs it; it's still going to pass all those times, but then when you merge to `master`, it fails.
 The above example is over-simplified, but even the most complex flaky tests we had of this type weren't that hard to debug and fix.
 Notice that the reason for failure is assuming what the fixture will generate.
-If this `isValidType` is used in an `if`, that behavior will trigger 90% of the time.
+If this `isValidType` is used in an `if`, that behaviour will trigger 90% of the time.
-To fix this test, we need to use `valuesExcluding` technique described in [Property Customisation](#property-customisation) section, and write a separate test for `Other` specifically.
+To fix this test, we need to use `valuesExcluding` technique described in the [Property Customisation](#property-customisation) section, and write a separate test for `Other` specifically.
 Bear in mind that in some cases we need to consider that the `isValidType`'s input should be parameterised to test all possibilities (not just a random one), but that's a topic for another time.